When I first went vegan I wanted to track my food intake to see if my new diet would result in any deficiencies and health problems.

 Both are good food trackers and have situations where they are the best choice.

 For me as a vegan, the things I prioritize above all else are the detailed data on vitamin, mineral, and amino acid intake, and accuracy.
+It helps me avoid health problems and even sleep problems (yes, vegan insomnia is a thing).

 For these reasons, I’d generally say that Cronometer is the best food tracker for vegans out of these 2.